 Specifically, meditation reduces amygdala activity and sympathetic nervous system activity, and increases parasympathetic nervous system activity.
 Overall, this helps us to relax and to stop stage fright.

-2: Focusing on your characters
+2: Focus on your characters

 Many people underestimate how much focus and concentration an actor needs.
 We don’t really associate acting with high degrees of concentration.
 And in my opinion, this is a mistake.